LaboratoireMecaniqueLille/crappy/docs/source/architecture.rst

 Block process sequence
 ----------------------

-:meth:`~crappy.blocks.Block.run` implements the process-side lifecycle.
+:meth:`~crappy.blocks.meta_block.block.Block.run` implements the process-side lifecycle.
 It performs these steps:

 1. Configure the Block logger and close unrelated inherited configuration endpoints where required.
-2. Call :meth:`~crappy.blocks.Block.prepare`.
+2. Call :meth:`~crappy.blocks.meta_block.block.Block.prepare`.
 3. Wait at the shared readiness barrier.
 4. Wait for the main process to set ``t0`` and the start event.
-5. Call :meth:`~crappy.blocks.Block.begin` once.
+5. Call :meth:`~crappy.blocks.meta_block.block.Block.begin` once.
-6. Enter :meth:`~crappy.blocks.Block.main`, which calls
+6. Enter :meth:`~crappy.blocks.meta_block.block.Block.main`, which calls
-   :meth:`~crappy.blocks.Block.loop` repeatedly until the stop event is set.
+   :meth:`~crappy.blocks.meta_block.block.Block.loop` repeatedly until the stop event is set.
-7. Set the shared stop event and call :meth:`~crappy.blocks.Block.finish` in a ``finally`` block.
+7. Set the shared stop event and call :meth:`~crappy.blocks.meta_block.block.Block.finish` in a ``finally`` block.

 ``main`` also applies the Block's target frequency and pause behavior.
 A paused Block continues frequency regulation but does not call ``loop`` while